The Crafty vaporizer is a pocket portable vape made in Germany by Storz & Bickel, the all-stars behind the renowned Volcano and Plenty vapes.

 It’s sibling, the Mighty, is also considered portable but it’s a bit larger, too big I would say to fit inside your pocket but still easy to hold, store and transport.

-As of the start of 2017 these two vapes have been the strongest portables out there for over 2 years straight.
+As of the start of 2017 these have been the strongest portable vapes out there for over 2 years straight.

 Overall Feel & Build Quality

 Not surprisingly, the Crafty feels very well made.
 The outer case is some kind of rigid plastic material (not cheap feeling) and most of it is vented, meaning it almost looks like a heat sink.
 My guess is this design helps dissipate any heat generated so that the unit doesn’t get too hot to hold, because it never gets hot, just a little warm.

 With dimensions of 4.3″H x 2.2″L x 1.3″W and a weight of 135g this vape fits comfortably in one hand and doesn’t feel heavy at all.
 The shape of it is pretty ergonomic, and its vented design actually helps you grip it better compared to some other vapes that have really smooth finishes.

 The mouthpiece design is interesting and I kind of like it.
 It’s 100% external so when you carry it around it’ll be exposed to the elements (unless it’s in a case or something), which isn’t exactly ideal, but it’s easy to wipe off quickly before using.
 The cool part is how it swivels out when you wanna use it and back into the stored position when you’re done vaping.

 Battery Life & Charging